illegal-instruction-co/obscure/README.md

 - **Requirements:** Visual Studio 2022 or compatible C++ compiler, CMake, and MinHook library.
 - **Build:** `cmake` + `msbuild` or via VSCode tasks.
 - **Testing:** The `exampleSpoof.exe` demonstrates the core features and runs comprehensive tests of all hooks and fake data.
 It verifies TEB/PEB spoofing, stack context manipulation, and virtual memory query interception.
+The `exampleSpoof.exe` test now also includes a demo of **fiber-based execution redirection**.
+This switches the current thread into a fiber, runs a test function from within the fiber, and returns.
+It helps test stealth execution contexts that are difficult to trace using conventional stack inspection tools.

 Run `exampleSpoof.exe` to see detailed outputs confirming the hooks are active and returning the fake data as expected.